AHCoder/galaxy-integration-ps2/README.md

 2. Decide whether to use the local PCSX2 database (default), the Giant Bomb API (requires an account) or reading your iso files directly for pulling ids and game names

+    #### Local PCSX2 database method

+    1. Name all your files exactly as they are in the database (it's stored in the installation folder as GameIndex.txt)
+    2. If the name of the game has a ":" simply leave it out of your file name

-    #### Giant Bomb variant
+    #### Giant Bomb method

     1. When you have an account go here: https://www.giantbomb.com/api/
-    2. Open "config.py" in your installation folder and add a line:
+    2. Open "user_config.py" in your installation folder set your API key at the appropriate line:
         * api_key = YOUR_KEY_GOES_HERE_IN_QUOTES i.e. api_key = "abcdefghijklmnopqrstuvwxyz"
+    3. Don't share this key with anyone or your user_config once you have set it

 3. Open user_config.py in the installation folder and set your folder path for your roms and your emulator path etc.